planariangames/mettlecore/METTLE_Core_SRD_Engine.md

 These are die Bonuses (+D) or Penalties (-D) to a dice pool, applied before the Check.
 For example, +2D means add two dice, and -2D means take two away.
 Die bonuses and penalties typically apply to the character and are carried with them from situation to situation.
 Players should expect a +1D to +3D bonus for using proper tools or good strategy, and rarely suffer penalties aside from their wounds.

 Modifiers can also apply to the Difficulty of a Check.
 Raising or lowering Difficulty reflects the situation and does not tend to stick with a character.
 This is mostly a tool for the Guide.
-For example, rain-slicked streets may raise the Difficulty of a foot chase, and partial cover adds to Poise versus most attacks.
+For example, rain-slicked streets may raise the Difficulty of a foot chase, and partial cover adds to POISE versus most attacks.

 Don't let too many fiddly little modifiers bog down your scene.
 If things get out of hand, consider only the largest bonus and penalty.
 The table must use restraint to avoid overdoing it with modifiers.